 Also, don’t forget to brush your dog’s hair before bathing because wet hairs are prone to matt.
 And de-matting can be a painful procedure for your dog.

 Step 4: Brush Your Dog’s Teeth

 Brushing your dog’s teeth is also an important part of keeping them healthy and part of grooming for dog.
 It’s recommended that you brush your dog’s teeth at least once a week to help prevent tartar buildup, bad breath, and other dental issues.
 Use a toothbrush and toothpaste made specifically for dogs.

 It’s also important to keep your dog’s ears clean.
 This helps to prevent infection, as well as keep their ears free of dirt and debris.
 You can use a cloth dampened with a gentle cleaning solution or a commercial ear cleaner.
 Be sure to avoid Q-tips and other items that can damage your dog’s ears.

-Grooming your dog at home can be a fun and rewarding experience for both you and your pup.
+If you cannot visit a groom for dogs then grooming your dog at home can be a fun and rewarding experience for both you and your pup.
 By following these five steps, you can help keep your dog looking and feeling its best.
 And if you’re ever unsure about any of the grooming tasks, be sure to ask your veterinarian for advice.